An algebraic model for rational torus-equivariant spectra: Overview

 Until this point, all arguments and calculations are within the category of $G$-spectra.
 The remaining steps change ambient categories.
 We not only need to recognize the categories of modules, but we also need to recognize the cells we use to cellularize them.
 The fact that the natural cells $G/H_+$ are characterized by their homology (\cite[12.1]{tnq1}) means that we do not need to comment further on the cells.

-Sections \ref{sec:Kfixedmod} to \ref{sec:removeequiv} take the next step, establishing Equivalence (3), showing that passage to fixed points gives an equivalence between the $\LI (G)$-diagram of equivariant $\Rttop$-module spectra and the $\LI (G)$-diagram of modules over the split $\LI(G)$-diagram $\Rtop$ of non-equivariant spectra (the notion of a split diagram is described in Section \ref{sec:removeequiv}).
-This completes the removal of equivariance step.

-In Section \ref{sec:spectratoDGAs}, it is explained that the second author's work establishes Equivalence (4) showing that the category of module spectra over this split $\LI(G)$-diagram $\Rtop$ of ring spectra is equivalent to the category of modules over the split $\LI(G)$-diagram of DGAs $\Rt$.
-It is then quite straightforward to establish Equivalence (5), showing in Section \ref{sec:rigidity} that the split $\LI (G)$-diagram $\Ra=H_*(\Rt)$ is intrinsically formal, so that the category of modules over $\Rt$ and $\Ra$ are equivalent.
-Finally Sections \ref{sec:algebraicmodels} and \ref{sec:algcells} establish Equivalence (6), showing that the cellularization is equivalent to the particular category $\cA (G)$ of $\Ra$-modules.
+Having shown the category of $G$-spectra is equivalent to a category of modules over the diagram $\Rttop$ of ring $G$-spectra, we can move from $G$-spectra to non-equivariant spectra in Section \ref{sec:removeequiv}, using the results of \cite{modulefps} to establish that this category is equivalent to a category of modules over the diagram $\Rtop =(\Rttop)^G$ of ring spectra (i.e., Equivalence (2)).
+In Section \ref{sec:spectratoDGAs} we use the results of \cite{s-alg} to establish that the category of $\Rtop$-modules is equivalent to a category of modules over the diagram $\Rt$ of DGAs (i.e., Equivalence (3)).
+It is then quite straightforward to establish Equivalence (4), showing in Section \ref{sec:formality} that the $\PCf$-diagram $\Ra=H_*(\Rt)$ is intrinsically formal, so that the category of modules over $\Rt$ and $\Ra$ are equivalent.

-Appendix \ref{app:cell} gives a brief account of the Cellularization Principle, Appendix \ref{app:diagrams} shows that the category of modules over a diagram of rings admits a diagram-injective model structure and Appendix \ref{app:double} develops a doubly injective (i.e., in both the diagramatic and the algebraic senses) model structure on the category of modules over a diagram of DGAs.
+In Section \ref{sec:AGasmodules} we recognize our progress by seeing that $\cA (G)$ can be viewed as a category of modules over the diagram $\Ra$ of graded rings.
+Finally Sections \ref{sec:algebraicmodels} and \ref{sec:algcells} establish Equivalence (5), showing that the cellularization is equivalent to the particular category $\cA (G)$ of DG-$\Ra$-modules.